Module 11: Move-In & Move-Out Inspections in BC | LandlordPass.com

 Q2: What if the tenant refuses to sign RTB-27?

-Note “Refused to sign” on the report, complete the inspection, and provide the tenant a copy.
-Keep proof of delivery.
+Write “Refused to sign” on the report, complete the inspection, and deliver the copy on time with proof of service.

 Q3: Do I have to fix pre-existing damage before move-in?

-Not necessarily, but you must document it clearly so you are not blamed later.
+Not always, but you must document it clearly.
 Health/safety issues must be addressed.

 Q4: Can I charge for nail holes?